Blanchette Ferry Rockefeller

-Blanchette Ferry Rockefeller (née Hooker; October 2, 1909 – November 29, 1992) was an American art sponsor, twice president of the Museum of Modern Art, and wife of John D. Rockefeller III and mother of Jay Rockefeller.
+Blanchette Ferry Rockefeller (née Hooker; October 2, 1909 – November 29, 1992) was an American art sponsor who served twice as president of the Museum of Modern Art.
+She was also the wife of John D. Rockefeller III and mother of Jay Rockefeller.

 Biography

 Blanchette Ferry Hooker was born in Manhattan in New York City on October 2, 1909.
 She was the daughter of Elon Huntington Hooker, founder of Hooker Chemical Company, and his wife, Blanche Ferry.